Two days of stories from artists and creators using the internet to maintain their independence.

 With a Master’s degree in film criticism and the support of her dedicated Patreon base, Lindsay Ellis creates thoughtful and in-depth video essays about film criticism, pop culture, and a whole lot of Transformers.

 Chicago-based writer and cultural critic Mikki Kendall is the author of two upcoming books: Hood Feminism, a collection of essays on the blind spots of the modern feminist movement, and Amazons, Abolitionists, and Activists, a graphic history of the fight for women’s rights.

 Left At London is the stage name of Nat Puff, a ferociously-talented indie pop artist and poet who built a cult following with her hilarious short videos on Vine.
 More recently, she produced a series breaking down how to make songs in the style of Mitski, Frank Ocean, and Tyler, the Creator.
 Her debut album, You Are Not Alone Enough, is due out later this year.

 In her first book, How to Do Nothing: Resisting the Attention Economy, multi-disciplinary artist and writer Jenny Odell argues that taking control of our attention from the capitalist forces determined to monetize it and reconnecting with the world around us is a critical form of resistance.

-Comic, actor, and writer Rhea Butcher co-created and starred in the critical hit TV series, Take My Wife, and their debut comedy album, Butcher, reached the top of the comedy charts.
-Rhea also hosts the popular live show and podcast, Put Your Hands Together, and their new podcast Three Swings takes an unconventional look at America's pastime.
+Comic, actor, and writer River Butcher co-created and starred in the critical hit TV series, Take My Wife, and his debut comedy album, Butcher, reached the top of the comedy charts.
+River also hosts the popular live show and podcast, Put Your Hands Together, and his new podcast Three Swings takes an unconventional look at America's pastime.